Optimal Stopping via Randomized Neural Networks: Related work

-All those methods use a stochastic gradient based method to optimize the parameters of the neural networks.
+All those algorithms use stochastic gradient methods to determine the parameters of the neural networks.
 They have to find the parameters of $N-1$ neural networks (using a different neural network for each date).
-Since they use stochastic gradient methods with a non-convex loss function they cannot provide theoretical convergence guarantees, without the strong assumption that they find the optimal parameters.
+Since they use stochastic gradient methods with a non-convex loss function they cannot provide theoretical convergence guarantees, without the strong assumption that they actually find the optimal parameters.

-\subsubsection{Optimal Stopping via Reinforcement Learning}
+\subsubsection{Optimal stopping via reinforcement learning}

 By its nature, reinforcement learning is closely related to the dynamic programming principle as shown in \citep{Sutton2018RL, Bertsekas1996NeuroDynamic}.
-Moreover the optimal stopping problem is well studied as an application of reinforcement learning \citep{Tsitsiklis97optimalstopping, Tsitsiklis2001Regression, Bertsekas2007QlearningOptStop, Li2009Learning}.
-In all those methods a linear approximator is used (linear combination of basis functions), similar to the LSM method \citep{Longstaff2001}.
-If a standard set of basis functions is used that grows polynomially in the dimension then these methods suffer from the curse of dimensionality.
+Moreover, the optimal stopping problem is well studied as an application of reinforcement learning \citep{Tsitsiklis97optimalstopping, Tsitsiklis2001Regression, Bertsekas2007QlearningOptStop, Li2009Learning}.
+In all those methods, a linear approximator is used (linear combination of basis functions), similarly to the LSM method \citep{Longstaff2001}.
+If a standard set of basis functions that grows polynomially in the dimension is used, then these methods suffer from the curse of dimensionality.
 In particular, they cannot practically be scaled to high dimensions as can be seen in our numerical results.
 To the best of our knowledge, our approach constitutes the first time that randomized neural networks are used to approximate the value function in reinforcement learning.

-\subsection{Randomized Neural Networks and Reservoir Computing}
+\subsection{Randomized neural networks and reservoir computing}

-In \OurAlgoS and \OurAlgoRS we use a neural network with randomly sampled and fixed hidden layers, where only the last layer is reinitialized and trained at each date $n \in \{N-1, \dots, 1\}$.
-The architecture used at each date can be interpreted as a neural network with random weights (NNRW) studied and reviewed in \citep{CAO2018278}, where a universality result was provide in \citep{huang2006universal}.
-Randomized neural networks as approximation function were also studied by \cite{Gorban2016ApproxRandBases}.
+In RLSM and RFQI we use a neural network with randomly sampled and fixed hidden layers, where only the last layer is reinitialized and trained at each time $n \in \{N-1, \dots, 1\}$.
+The architecture used at each time can be interpreted as a neural network with random weights (NNRW) studied and reviewed in \citep{CAO2018278}, where a universality result was provided in \citep{huang2006universal}.
+Randomized neural networks as approximation functions were also studied by \cite{Gorban2016ApproxRandBases}.